directus-labs/guest-authoring/ubuntu-deploy/index.md

 ## Prerequisites

 1. **A Directus Project:** Prepare a local Directus project for deployment.
-Follow the [Directus Quickstart Guide][quickstart] if you need to create a new project.
+Follow the [Directus quickstart guide][quickstart] if you need to create a new project.

 2. **Ubuntu Server (Version 20.04 or 22.04):** Access an Ubuntu server via SSH.
 Obtain one from cloud providers like Azure, DigitalOcean, Linode, or AWS.
 Configure SSH access from your local machine.

 3. **Domain Name:** Register a domain name and have access to its DNS settings.
+This is crucial for the domain to resolve to your Ubuntu server

-4. **Basic Command-Line Skills:** Familiarity with Linux command line, including commands like `scp` for file upload and `vi` for file editing.
+4. **Basic Command-Line Skills:** Basic familiarity with Linux command line operations, including file uploads using `scp` and editing files with `vi`.

 ## Upload Your Local Directus Application Folder to the Server